AdaCore/uwrap/documentation/language_templates.rst

 Template Predicates
 -------------------

-TODO: template should be renamed wrapper, it is more precise on its role and would also avoid needed a reserved word for a predicate.

 Templates offer three kind of predicates:
 - type predicates, testing on the template type
 - field predicates, tested on the template fields